TheLegendaryDragon2004/Js-notes/notes/season-1/lecture-19 map, filter & reduce.md

 # Episode 19 : map, filter & reduce

-> map, filter & reducer are Higher Order Functions.
+> map, filter & reducer are Higher Order Functions. can only be applied on arrays sort too

 ## Map function